-The best products for rosacea, oily skin and blackheads are not easy to find.
-The skin problems often happen together.
-Treatment is tricky because rosacea makes the skin sensitive and the best products to fight skin oil and blackheads can be irritating.
+The best products for oily skin and blackheads are often not easy to use for the sensitive skin of rosacea.
+Yet many people with rosacea have oily skin and blackheads and need good solutions.
+Treatment is tricky because the best products to fight skin oil and blackheads can be irritating and rosacea makes the skin sensitive.
 I received a great question about the topic of rosacea and blackheads from a reader and I wanted to share my answer.

 Dear Dr. Bailey,